WillFantom/jumpbox/README.md

 ### Policy

 To ensure the SSH server being deployed is hardened as desired, you can use [`ssh-audit`](https://github.com/jtesta/ssh-audit), a tool that can check if an SSH server meets a given configuration security policy.
-Included is a good starting policy for an SSH server using OpenSSH 9, ensuring the all and only the recommended key types (Host, Kex, Macs) are supported.
+Included is a good starting policy for an SSH server using OpenSSH 9, ensuring all and only the recommended key types (Host, Kex, Macs) are supported.

 ## Actions 🚀